Suspected drunken driver slams into New Orleans parade, 28 Hurt: Cops

 The driver of a truck traveling near the Endymion parade at around 6:42 p.m. struck other vehicles and then veered and ran through the crowd before crashing into a dump truck, New Orleans Police Superintendent Michael Harrison said.
 He called it a "horrific scene."

-"It appears that it was a subject who was highly intoxicated who struck a number of vehicles and then veered off, hitting a whole bunch of innocent people," Harrison said.
+"It appears that it's a subject who was highly intoxicated who struck a number of vehicles and then veered off, hitting a whole bunch of innocent people," Harrison said.

 The driver of the truck was arrested, police said.

-Twenty-one people were taken to hospitals for treatment, and seven other suffered injuries but declined to be transported, Elder said.
-The ages of those injured ranged from a child between 3 and 4 years old who is "very stable" to people in their 30s, Elder said.
+Twenty-one people were taken to hospitals for treatment, and seven others who were hurt declined to be transported to a hospital, Elder said.
+The ages of those injured ranged from a child between 3 and 4 years old who is "very stable" to people in their 30s and 40s, Elder said.

+New Orleans Mayor Mitch Landrieu said the crash was the second instance of people being hurt in poor decisions around parades Saturday.
+Earlier, a man was struck by a bullet that was fired through a portable toilet near the parade, NBC affiliate WDSU reported.

+"We've had individuals who have made really bad decisions today that have really caused serious damage and consequences to a lot of citizens," Landrieu said.